GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 <sec:active_ssl:results:blending_methods>

 Two alternatives have been compared for the map blending operation: naive averaging $Psi_"avg"$ and learned #psi-dnn (see @sec:active_ssl:methods:blending_methods).
-The former was introduced as a baseline, offering the advantage of being explainable and straightforward, while the second aims at providing the best performance.
+The former serves as a baseline, offering the advantage of being explainable and straightforward, while the latter aims to provide superior performance.

 #figure(
   image(